About Coriolis

 For information regarding the steps for preparing a VM, please check the Preparing a VM for Replica/Migration page.

 Note!
 When preparing for a Replica/Migration, Coriolis will create the disks on the destination platform with an additional 1GB to its original size.
-The 1GB disk size to be added is most common for all platforms as it is the smallest unit of measure that the cloud supports.
+The 1GB disk size to be added is most common for all platforms, as it is the smallest unit of measure that the cloud supports.

-The additional disk size on the destination platform is required to cover situations where the disk on the source may be larger only by a few bytes (than what the platform declares) and some data is written at the very end of the disk.
+The additional disk size on the destination platform is required to cover situations where the disk on the source may be larger only by a few bytes (than what the platform declares), and some data is written at the very end of the disk.

-Creating a Replica
+Creating a Migration

 The source VM continues to run throughout the data synchronization process, without downtime or service impact.